JamesBrownR/MeetingSurge/_posts/2025-12-20-website-not-getting-calls.md

 <p><strong>Pro tip:</strong> Put your Google reviews right on your homepage.
 Don't make people hunt for them.
 If you have 50 five-star reviews, that's your best marketing tool.
 Use it.</p>

 <h2>Your Services Are Confusing or Hidden</h2>
 <p>I land on your site.
 I need brake repair.
-I click "Services" and see a wall of text listing 47 different things you do, with no organization or clear pricing.</p>
+I click "Services" and see a wall of text listing 47 different services, with no organization or clear pricing.</p>
 <p>Overwhelming customers is the best way to lose them.</p>
 <p><strong>How to fix your services page:</strong> List your most popular services first {oil change, brake repair, diagnostics, inspections}.
 Give each service its own section or card.
 Include a brief description {2-3 sentences max}.
 If you want, show starting prices or price ranges.
 Add a "Book This Service" button for each one.</p>
-<p>And for the love of everything holy, organize your services into categories if you offer a lot: "Routine Maintenance," "Engine Repair," "Brake Services," "Electrical," etc.</p>
+<p>And for the love of everything holy, organize your services into categories {if you offer a lot}: "Routine Maintenance," "Engine Repair," "Brake Services," "Electrical," etc.</p>
 <p>Make it scannable.
 Make it clear.
 Make it easy.</p>

 <h2>Your Website Loads Like It's 2005</h2>
 <p>Every extra second your site takes to load, you lose customers. <strong>Literally.</strong></p>
 <p>If your site takes 5 seconds to load, 40% of visitors will leave before they even see it.
 They'll hit the back button and call your competitor instead.</p>
 <p><strong>Quick test:</strong> Go to Google PageSpeed Insights, enter your URL, and test your mobile speed.
 If you're scoring below 70, you have a problem.</p>
-<p><strong>Common speed killers:</strong> Images that aren't compressed {that 8MB photo of your garage}, videos that auto-play, too many plugins or scripts, cheap hosting that can't handle traffic, and no caching set up.</p>
+<p><strong>Common speed killers:</strong> Images that aren't compressed {over 1MB photo}, videos that auto-play, too many plugins or scripts, cheap hosting that can't handle traffic... the list goes on.</p>
 <p>You don't need to be a tech genius to fix this.
-Just talk to your web host about enabling caching and compressing your images before uploading them.</p>
+Just talk to your web host about compressing your images before uploading them.</p>

 <h2>Your Site Looks Like Amateur Hour</h2>
-<p>Your site design screams "my nephew built this in 2012."
-The fonts are weird.
+<p>People can tell if your nephew built it in 2012.
 The colors hurt people's eyes.
-Nothing lines up.
+Spacing doesn't line up.
 The mobile version is completely broken.</p>
 <p>Customers judge your business by your website.
 If your site looks unprofessional, they assume your work is too.</p>
-<p><strong>Red flags that kill credibility:</strong> Flashing animations or auto-playing music, walls of text with no formatting or spacing, bright neon colors or unreadable font combinations, obvious template that looks like 500 other sites, broken images or dead links, no mobile optimization, and copyright date that says "© 2015."</p>
+<p><strong>Credibility Killers:</strong> Flashing animations or auto-playing music, walls of text with no formatting or spacing, bright neon colors or unreadable font combinations, obvious templates like 500 other sites, broken images or dead links, and not least no mobile optimization.
 <p>You don't need to win design awards.
-You just need to look clean, modern, and trustworthy.
+You just need to look trustworthy.
 That's it.</p>

 <h2>There's No Urgency or Reason to Act Now</h2>
 <p>A customer visits your site.
 They like what they see.
 They think "I'll call them next week."
 They never do.</p>
 <p>If you don't give people a reason to contact you today, they won't.</p>
-<p><strong>Ways to create urgency:</strong> "Call today for same-day service," "Book this week and get $20 off," "Limited appointment slots available," "Free inspection with any repair scheduled this month," and "Emergency service available 24/7."</p>
+<p><strong>Ways to create urgency:</strong> "Call today for same-day service," "Book this week to get $20 off," "Limited appointment slots available," "Free inspection with any repair scheduled this month," and "Emergency service available 24/7."</p>
 <p>Even something as simple as "Open now, call anytime" works.
 You're telling them they can solve their problem immediately.</p>
 <p>And if you offer mobile service or pick-up/drop-off?
 Say it loud.
 That convenience alone can be the reason someone picks up the phone.</p>

 <h2>Your Contact Form Is a Nightmare</h2>
 <p>I've seen contact forms that ask for 15 fields of information.
 Name, email, phone, address, vehicle year, make, model, VIN, mileage, issue description, preferred appointment time, how they heard about you, and their firstborn child.</p>
-<p>Stop it.
+<p>Don't.
 Every field you add drops your conversion rate by 10-15%.</p>
-<p><strong>All you actually need:</strong> Name, phone number, and brief message {optional}.
+<p><strong>All you actually need:</strong> Name, phone number, and brief message {OPTIONAL}.
 That's it.
 You can get the rest of the information when they call or come in.</p>
-<p>Make your form stupid simple.
-Make it work on mobile.
-And for the love of all that's holy, make sure it actually sends to an email you check.</p>
+<p>Make your form simple.
+And make sure it actually sends to your email.</p>
 <p>I've tested forms that just... don't work.
 The customer fills it out, hits submit, and nothing happens.
 They assume you got it.
 You never did.
 Sale lost.</p>

 <h2>You're Not Making It Easy for Mobile Users</h2>